solidjs/solid/README.md

   * Unopinionated about how you set modularize/componentize your code
   * The whole tree is only rendered once so statefulness is not a decider for the use of functional components
   * Use familiar techniques like HOCs, Class inheritance, dependency injection as you see fit.
-* Performance exceeding the fastest Virtual DOM libraries.
+* Performance amongst the fastest libraries.
 See Solid on [JS Framework Benchmark](https://github.com/krausest/js-framework-benchmark)

 <br />
 A Simple Component could look like: